 Note: Adding a small amount of grapefruit seed extract to the water can prevent mold build-up.
 This has a natural anti-bacterial effect.

-Why We Recommend It: The Cool Bed III is one of the best water cooling beds on the market.
+The Cool Bed III is one of the best water cooling beds on the market.
 It does a great job of keeping dogs cool while providing excellent value for money.
-It's not as portable as gel-based beds though.
+It’s not as portable as gel-based dog cooling beds though, so don’t plan to travel with it.

 The Arf Pets mat is an excellent cooling pad for dogs, but it costs at least $45 depending on the size you need.
 If this is outside your budget, the NWK Pet Mat is a great alternative – at least for small dogs.